-- 11. (1) The powers and duties of the House are- - (a) to cooperate with the provincial houses of traditional leaders, to promote- - (i) the role of traditional leadership within a democratic constitutional 20 dispensation; - (ii) nation building; - (iii) peace, stability and cohesiveness of communities; - (iv) the preservation of the moral fibre and regeneration of society; - (v) the preservation of the culture and traditions of communities; 25 - (vi) socio-economic development and service delivery; - (vii) the social well-being and welfare of communities; and - the transformation and adaptation of customary law and custom so as tocomply with the provisions of the Bill of Rights in the Constitution, in particular by- - (aa) preventing unfair discrimination; - (bb) promoting equality; and - (cc) seeking to progressively advance gender representation in the succession to traditional leadership positions; and - (b) to enhance co-operation between the House and the various provincial houses 35 with a view to addressing matters of common interest. - (2) The House- - (a) must consider Parliamentary Bills referred to it by the Secretary to Parliament in terms of section 18 of the Framework Act; - may advise the national government and make recommendations relating to 40 any of the following: - (i) Matters relating to policy and legislation regarding traditional leader- - (ii) the role of traditional leaders; - (iii) customary law; and - (iv) the customs of communities observing a system of customary law; - (c) may investigate and make available information on traditional leadership, traditional communities, customary law and customs; - (d) must, at the request of a member of National Cabinet, advise him or her in connection with any matter referred to in this section; - must be consulted on national government development programmes that affect traditional communities; - must complement and support the work of government at national level; - must form cooperative relations and partnerships with government at national level in development and service delivery; - may participate in international and national programmes geared towards the development of rural communities; - may participate in national initiatives meant to monitor, review and evaluate government programmes in rural communities; and
+7 (9) A chairperson or a deputy chairperson may be removed from office by the House, by a vote supported by a two thirds majority of the full complement of the membership of the House, and thereupon such chairperson or deputy chairperson must vacate his or her office.
+(10) If the office of the chairperson becomes vacant, the President or a person designated by the President, must preside over the election of a member of the House to fill the vacancy.
+5 (11) If the office of the deputy chairperson becomes vacant, the chairperson must preside over the election of a member to fill the vacancy.
+(12) If the offices of the chairperson and deputy chairperson of the House become vacant, the House, with the Minister or a person designated by the Minister presiding, must elect a member of the House to fill the vacancy.
+(13) A chairperson or deputy chairperson is eligible for re-election: Provided that no member may serve as a chairperson or deputy chairperson of the House for more than two consecutive terms.
+15 Status of members of House 10.
+(1) The chairperson and deputy chairperson shall be full-time members of the House.
+(2) The President may, after consultation with the House, determine that, subject to subsection (1), certain members are full-time members of the House.
+20 Powers and duties of House 11.
+(1) The powers and duties of the House are- (a) to cooperate with the provincial houses of traditional leaders, to promote- (i) the role of traditional leadership within a democratic constitutional dispensation; (ii) potion building: 25 (ii) nation building; (iii) peace, stability and cohesiveness of communities; (iv) the preservation of the moral fibre and regeneration of society; (v) the preservation of the culture and traditions of communities; (vi) socio-economic development and service delivery; (vii) the social well-being and welfare of communities; and (viii) the transformation and adaptation of customary law and custom so as tocomply with the provisions of the Bill of Rights in the Constitution, in 30 particular by- (aa) preventing unfair discrimination; (bb) promoting equality; and 35 (cc) seeking to progressively advance gender representation in the succession to traditional leadership positions; and (b) to enhance co-operation between the House and the various provincial houses with a view to addressing matters of common interest.
+40 (2) The House- (a) must consider Parliamentary Bills referred to it by the Secretary to Parliament in terms of section 18 of the Framework Act; (b) may advise the national government and make recommendations relating to any of the following: (i) Matters relating to policy and legislation regarding traditional leadership; 45 (ii) the role of traditional leaders; (iii) customary law; and (iv) the customs of communities observing a system of customary law; (c) may investigate and make available information on traditional leadership, traditional communities, customary law and customs; 50 (d) must, at the request of a member of National Cabinet, advise him or her in connection with any matter referred to in this section;

+affect traditional communities;

+level in development and service delivery;